barny22/CombatMetronome/ReadmeUpdated.md

 Should there be any bugs, feel free to report them on my [URL="https://www.esoui.com/portal.php?id=386&a=listbugs"]ESOUI Portal[/URL].

-Beta versions are available on [URL="https://github.com/barny22/CombatMetronome/tree/Development"]Github[/URL].
+Beta version is available for download on [URL="https://github.com/barny22/CombatMetronome/tree/Development"]Github[/URL] or click [URL="https://github.com/barny22/CombatMetronome/archive/refs/heads/Development.zip"]here[/URL] to download directly.
 Install at your own risk.

 Here is the original description by Darianopolis: